-And even when you have clear-cut answers to these Qs, there are still other to-do list items to handle: from researching martech companies and their offerings to learn which is best for your brand, to making a business case for martech tech to executive leadership.
+And even when you have clear-cut answers to these Qs, there are still other to-do list items to handle: from researching tech vendors and their offerings to learn which is best for your company to making a business case for martech to leadership.

 That’s why we created this guide.

-Below, we define marketing terms (20, to be exact) you should know today — ones that cover core martech features commonly incorporated in the top-tier marketing technologies today (including our customer data platform) and how to make the most of these solutions in your outbound and inbound marketing efforts.
+Below, we define 20 marketing terms to know today — ones that cover core martech features commonly incorporated in the top-tier technologies today (including our customer data platform) and how to make the most of these solutions in your marketing efforts.

-We could dedicate a whole section solely to marketing technology buzzwords, of which there are many.
-Given they’re just that, though — buzzwords — chances are you’ve heard most of them, if not all (not to mention knowing them won’t really help you advance your marketing communications anyway).
+We could dedicate a whole section solely to martech buzzwords, of which there are many.
+Given they’re just that, though — buzzwords — chances are you’ve heard most of them (and know they aren’y the most important ones to learn more about).

 Marketing Definition #1: Data-Driven Marketing

-Given every single digital marketing definition following this one falls under the data-driven marketing umbrella, we figured we’d get the biggest (albeit probably most obvious) term out of the way first.
+Given every marketing definition after this one falls under the data-driven marketing umbrella, we figured we’d get the biggest (albeit most obvious) term out of the way first.

-Data-driven marketing is the process of using customer data and insights to make decisions on how they interact with their various prospects and customers.
+Data-driven marketing refers to the process of using customer data and insights to make decisions on how they interact with their various prospects and customers.
 Given customer expectations today, data-driven marketing is needed to execute on modern marketing.

-This marketing involves all your digital channels and is your key to building better brand awareness, getting more prospects into your funnel, improving nurturing efforts to those leads, and converting and satisfying customers you can upsell and cross-sell other products or services over time.
+This marketing involves all digital channels.
+It’s your key to building better brand awareness, getting more prospects into your funnel, improving your nurturing, converting more customers, and upselling and cross-sell other products or services to them over time.

-The focus on the individual has reignited a need for a marketing technology that can handle data in a specific way that enables marketers to:
+The focus on the individual in modern marketing has reignited a need for marketing technology that can handle data in a specific way that enables marketers to: